 How has your background shaped who you are today?

 My childhood was nice and smooth, everybody from my village was always so good with me; I never suffered bullying, so I would say it was a normal and nice childhood.

 Growing up who were your role models?

-My role models were Brooke Shields, Brigitte Bardot, Grace Jones and Angelina Jolie.
-They're all pretty different to each other, but they are all strong and talented women.
+My role models were Brooke Shields, Brigitte Bardot, Grace Jones, and Angelina Jolie.
+They're all pretty different from each other, but they are all strong and talented women.

 What did you want to be when you were a kid?